AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 Features:

-* **Adobe Experience Edge Network Integration:** Seamlessly send data to the Adobe Experience Edge Network.
-Optionally include an Experience Edge response callback using the API for greater control over data interactions.
+* **Adobe Experience Edge Network integration:** Seamlessly send data to the Edge Network, and get greater control over data interactions by optionally registering a callback for Edge response handles.

-* **Automated ECID and Implementation Attachment:** Experience more efficient tracking and integration as ECID (Experience Cloud ID) and Implementation details are now automatically appended to every XDM Experience Event request.
+* **Automated ECID and implementation attachment:** Experience more efficient tracking and integration as ECID (Experience Cloud ID) and Implementation details are now automatically appended to every XDM Experience Event request.

-* **Custom Identity Synchronization:** Personalize user experiences effectively by syncing Custom Identities with each XDM Experience Event request.
-Unlock the potential of the Adobe Experience Edge Network while maintaining tailored interactions.
+* **Custom identity synchronization:** Personalize user experiences effectively by syncing Custom Identities with each XDM Experience Event request.
+Unlock the potential of the Edge Network while maintaining tailored interactions.

 For more information, refer to the documentation below: